r4devopsdotcom/Platzi-DevOps-Kubernetes/1 introduction/2 pods to containers.md

 # Pod
 - They are a group of containers that lives in a Node
-- Containers in the same pod, share the same namespace (network interface)
+- Containers in the same pod, share the same namespace

 # Scaling
 When a pod scales, it is replicated with all their containers inside